 If you are suffering from anxiety, insomnia or a panic disorder, you may be prescribed a widely used sedative drug called a Benzodiazepine from your doctor.
-The psychoactive substance, often referred to as Benzos, covers a vast array of medications from Ativan, Xanax and Valium, otherwise known as Diazepam to Temazepam.
-There are around 12 million prescriptions in the UK each year.
-Many administered in the treatment of emotional or physical disorders.
+The psychoactive substance, often referred to as Benzos, covers a vast array of medications from Ativan, Xanax and Valium to Temazepam.
+It is estimated that there are 12 million prescriptions for benzodiazepines every year and around 260 thousand people in the UK have been prescribed benzos for a period of 6 months or more.
+However, it is a well-known fact using benzodiazepines can often lead to addiction.

 Benzodiazepine addiction abuse & help

 It can be tough to stop taking benzodiazepines, which is why it is recommended you move forward with a full rehabilitation programme when battling your addiction to benzodiazepines.
 For many, the best course of action is to arrange to stay at a residential rehab clinic where you may be under medical supervision when undergoing detox.
 It is not advisable to try and quit taking the drug on your own due to the difficult, often hazardous side effects.
 It is better to be under the care of medical professionals, who can monitor any change in your condition and provide you with any medications you require to help you overcome withdrawal.

 But what are benzodiazepines, and how can you get hooked on them?
 They may be commonly dispensed but come with the danger of being overused and abused, which may result in an overdose.
-Some people may not appreciate how Benzos can be possibly highly addictive with a capacity for being abused, even if they may have prescribed initially to treat a condition and used as directed.
+Some people may not appreciate how Benzos can be possibly highly addictive with a capacity for being abused, even if they may have been prescribed initially to treat a condition and used as directed.
 However, it is not unheard of for some people to exceed the prescribed dosage and take the drug recreationally until it became habit-forming, and they find themselves in the grips of addiction.
 Sources say approximately a million and a half people in the UK are addicted to benzodiazepines and more than half of those who misuse the drug got them by prescription.

 How do benzodiazepines work?